2002 Metzer attack: Assailant

 Despite initial claims to the contrary, he was not related to Sirhan Sirhan, the Palestinian American Christian who assassinated United States Senator Robert F. Kennedy in 1968.

 His house was demolished on December 19, 2002, by the Israel Defense Forces (IDF).

-On October 3, 2003, Sirhan was killed by Yamam, an IDF counter-terrorism unit, during an attempt to arrest him.
+On October 3, 2003, Sirhan was killed by the Yamam, an Israel Border Police counter-terrorism unit, during an attempt to arrest him.